harphub/oper-harp-verif/ACCORD_VS_202406/README.md

 Grib files output of the DEODE workflow running HARMONIE cy46h1 (total presipitation and FULL POS simulated radiances channels WV_062 & IR_108)

 **Content of the repository**

+### Installation instructions
+Refer to the [installation instructions](INSTALLATION.md) for details of how to install different libraries.